IlMusu/IlMusuEnchantmentsMod/README.md

 	<img src="https://github.com/IlMusu/IlMusuEnchantmentsMod/blob/documentation/images/book_with_demonic_enchantment.png?raw=true">
 </p>

-## LACERATION ENCHANTMENT
+## LACERATION ENCHANTMENT (V)
-The <b><span style="color:purple">Laceration Enchantment</span></b> provides additional damage for weapon tools (similarly to the Sharpness Enchantment).
+The <b><span style="color:purple">Laceration Enchantment</span></b> provides additional damage for weapon tools.
 Since it is a demonic enchantment, attacking an entity with an item containing this enchantment will damage also the player: at the maximum level, it will provide +37.5 additional damage and consume 25% of the player maxium health.

 <details>
 <summary><b>Details here</b></summary>